lulf/strimzi-sandbox/README.md

-# sandbox.enmasse.io
+# Strimzi Sandbox

-The EnMasse Sandbox is a service for trying out EnMasse and showing how it works.
-It is geared towards the use case of granting secure, temporary access to an instance of EnMasse.
+The Strimzi Sandbox is a service for trying out Strimzi and showing how it works.
+It is geared towards the use case of granting secure, temporary access to an instance of Kafka using Strimzi.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.